opencollective/opencollective/postmortem/2024-10-08-stripe-new-orders-issue.md

 - The impact would have been more limited if we hadn't notified users.
 Either by being aware of it, or having some checks.
 Maybe for scripts, email sending should be explicit?
 - Sending "sorry" emails via GMail was a mess (500 limit/day + SPF issues)
 - Mailchimp, though helpful, is not really designed for one-off notification emails like that.
+- We should have also contacted affected collectives to inform them about the issue and explain why they may have seen their balances fluctuate.

 ## Follow up actions